PRACTICAL ADVICE ON INFECTION CONTROL

 Turn off the shower.

 Whenever possible wear cotton clothes when out in public.
 Man made material requires washing at a lower temperature.
-That may well save on electricity to heat the water in the washing machine but at temperatures as low as 30˚C or 40˚C all your doing is giving the virus the equivalent of a day out at a Spa Centre.
+That may well save on electricity to heat the water in the washing machine in normal circumstances, but at temperatures as low as 30˚C or 40˚C all your doing is giving the virus the equivalent of a day out at a Spa Centre.
 Imagine them lying there soaking up all that warmth and steam.
 The only temperature that will KILL them is 60˚C and above, and that means cotton.
-If that isn't possible then maybe an overnight soak in a weak solution of antiseptic disinfectant.
-Don't hold your breath on the experts giving you a definitive, sensible answer to that one.
+If cotton isn't possible then maybe an overnight soak in a strong solution of liquid detergent and water.

 Dry clothing outside in the sunshine whenever possible.
 That sunshine and fresh air will itself be a very effective cure to any remaining infection.

-Ensure all clothes are perfectly dry before putting them away, otherwise you will be inadvertently creating an ideal environment for any virus or bacteria somehow remaining on the material.
-You will be putting it away in a warm, moist, dark environment.
+Ensure all clothes are perfectly dry before putting them away, otherwise you will be inadvertently creating an ideal environment for any virus or bacteria somehow remaining on the material as you will be putting it away in a warm, moist, dark environment.

 Remove and replace all hand towels every morning.
-Any bacteria on the towels will have enjoyed a night in a warm, moist dark environment before you plunge them in to a G101, disinfectant, or if they're white, a 'Milton' solution for a nice long soak to be followed by a hot wash.
+Any bacteria on the towels will have enjoyed a night in a warm, moist dark environment before you plunge them in to a G101, or strong solution of liquid detergent and water for a nice long soak followed by a hot wash.

 WHEN OUT IN PUBLIC PLACES